 R studio scripts were used to calculate summary statistics (R version 4.4.2).
 Height and diameter values were converted into a single Height-Diameter ratio (HDR) so that each seedling had a single value describing its size.
 A higher HDR means that a seedling is becoming thinner and taller.

+HDR=Height (cm)Diameter (cm)

 Equation 1.